 The idea for the project takes shape in the context of consultation with the assigned advisor and other faculty members.
-(The advisor will be assigned at the beginning of the program no later than after the first seminar.)

 Step 1.
 The project idea develops from self-examination, analysis of ministry needs, and consultation with the student's advisor.